Yes, Broken Hearts Are Real, and They Can Mimic a Heart Attack

 But if psychological symptoms continue more than a few months after a traumatic event, it may be appropriate to consult with a psychiatrist or psychologist, says Sullivan.

-What makes this new research surprising is that patients with cardiogenic shock experienced worse outcomes not only during the acute phase of their illness but five years out.
+What makes this research surprising is that patients with cardiogenic shock experienced worse outcomes not only during the acute phase of their illness but five years out.
+Research since then has suggested that cardiac dysfunction can persist in people who don’t go into cardiogenic shock, too, which is why it’s so important to take your symptoms seriously and work with a cardiologist.

-Future research will shed more light on the mysteries that still confound our understanding of this condition, but until then:
+Future research will shed more light on the mysteries that still confound our understanding of this condition, but until then, remember that broken heart syndrome is still rare.
+If you’re having symptoms like chest pain or difficulty breathing, call 911 right away.

 “A lot of people experience stressful events and very few end up with broken heart syndrome,” says Stempien-Otero.